burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 17. Concurrency Support

 For the first time, concurrency support has been introduced into the language for C++11.
-Before C++11, the language was not aware of multithreading aspects at all at the level of a standard library.
+Before C++11, the language was not aware of multithreading aspects at all at the level of the standard library.

 * [std::thread](https://en.cppreference.com/w/cpp/thread/thread).
 Independent execution by real OS threads.
 Thread detachment is supported when no thread joining is needed.